WORK IN PROGRESS

 All equipment slots make their corresponding body part invisible when equipped except both pauldron slots (which is why old mods often use pauldrons as a hack to display objects like quivers on NPCs; standard equipment in the game however uses both a "pauldron" slot and an "upper arm" slot for pauldrons, and sometimes "forearm" as well).
 A couple slots overwrite and hide other slots (the "skirt" slot overwrites the "groin" and "upper leg" slots, the "head" slot overwrites the "hair" slot).
 Other body parts can also be hidden by the same object by replacing their slots with nothing (for example to avoid clipping; robes replace the "chest" part, and hide the "ankle" parts).
 Thanks to skinning, it's possible to use one visible slot and have part of the mesh be rigged to follow another body part entirely, the same way robes follow the whole body (example: replacing the "neck" with a scarf that also includes a mask on the face is practically the only way to create a headwear "helm" that doesn't hide hair in the vanilla engine).

 When making skinned meshes for other body parts, the body slot used by the "Body Part" object in the CS matters.
 Example: to make skinned equipment based on the Neck slot, the main node under Bip01 must be named "Tri Neck", and each NiTriShape in it named "Tri Neck 0", "Tri Neck 1"..., numbered starting from 0 and without skipping any numbers.
 When a mesh is skinned to Bip01, no shapes will be rendered outside of those that are parented to Bip01 and that follow the above name convention.
+Equipment can only be skinned to bones found in the NPC's animation file.
+If equipment has bones of its own that the NPC doesn't have, meshes can be parented to them (segmented animation), but there can't be any skinning in the file or they won't be rendered.

 In Blender skinning is applied with the Weight Painting mode.
 Both the new and old plugins for Blender (2.49b and 2.78/2.79) can export skinned meshes.
+Each vertex can have influence from no more than 4 bones.

 Morrowind uses two main types of animation: keyframes and controllers.